lnsongxf/dimeanalytics/docs/README.md

 - Click `Clone or download` on your repo's main page, then `Open in Desktop` and `Allow`.
 It's best practice to have your GitHub folder on your local computer, not in Dropbox, and sync changes using GitHub Desktop.
 If you insist on having this folder on Dropbox, please get in touch with the Data Coordinators to discuss the details on how to do it.

 - [This presentation](https://www.dropbox.com/s/mvf895eofw0ok3o/Git.pdf?raw=1) gives full details on how to sync a Git repo for the first time.

+## Hiring Support

+DIME Analytics has recently concluded the Spring 2018 Recruitment Drive.
+Until the next Recruitment Drive launches, we supports the ad-hoc administration of the DIME Technical Tests for Research Assistant and Field Coordinator candidates as needed.
+Please contact [dimeanalytics@worldbank.org](mailto:dimeanalytics@worldbank.org) for more details.

 ## Code Review